BayAreaMetro/tm2py/docs/output/ctramp.md

-# CT-RAMP Output Files
+# CTRAMP Output Files

-The CT-RAMP (Coordinated Travel Regional Activity-based Modeling Platform) produces comprehensive output files during model execution.
-This document provides detailed information about all CT-RAMP output files, their structure, and their usage in travel demand modeling.
+TM2 produces the following tour and trip microsimulation trip lists for both individual and joint travel.
+The files output are listed below.
+The modes are defined in [Tour and Trip Modes](#tour-and-trip-modes-codes) below.

+**Important Note**: It is important to consider occupancy when reviewing these tables.
+The model generates person trips.
+A mode is chosen for each person trip, for personal vehicle travel this could be SOV, HOV2, or HOV3+.
+At an aggregate level, 100 HOV2 person trips must result in 50 vehicle trips.
+While this is true at an aggregate level, it may not be possible to pair up all HOV2 person trips produced in the model.
+But the model produces enough HOV2 person trips to match the target mode share.
+When reviewing the joint table remember that these records include all travelers.
+So only one row per trip, as opposed to one row per person or traveler.

-## Overview
+## Main Output Files

-CT-RAMP generates microsimulation trip lists for both individual and joint travel, along with comprehensive household and person-level model results.
-All outputs are stored in the `ctramp_output` directory within the project folder.
-The model produces both tour-level and trip-level data, capturing the hierarchical nature of travel decision-making in activity-based models.

-**Important Note**: The model generates person trips with individual mode choices.
-For shared ride modes, 100 HOV2 person trips should result in approximately 50 vehicle trips at the aggregate level, though individual pairing may not be perfect.
-Joint travel files represent entire travel parties (one row per trip), while individual files represent person-level decisions.
+- Accessibilities - `ctramp_output/accessibilities.csv`
+- PreAutoOwnership - `ctramp_output/aoResults_pre.csv`
+- AutoOwnership - `ctramp_output/aoResults.csv`
+- Household Data - `ctramp_output/householdData_[iteration].csv`
+- Person Data - `ctramp_output/personData_[iteration].csv`
+- Work and School Location Choice - `ctramp_output/wsLocResults_[iteration].csv`
+- Shadow Pricing - `ctramp_output/ShadowPricingOutput_[work/school]_0.csv`
+- Individual Tours - `ctramp_output/indivTourData_[iteration].csv`
+- Individual Trips - `ctramp_output/indivTripData_[iteration].csv`
+- Joint Tours – `ctramp_output/jointTourData_[iteration].csv`
+- Joint Trips - `ctramp_output/jointTripData_[iteration].csv`
+- Resimulated Transit Trips - `ctramp_output/indivTripDataResim_[iteration]_[inner_iteration].csv`
+- Unconstrained Parking Demand - `ctramp_output/unconstrainedPNRDemand_[iteration]0.csv`
+- Constrained Parking Demand - `ctramp_output/constrainedPNRDemand_[iteration]1.csv`

 ## Core Output Files